Caring. Learning. Sharing.

-Ephraim Resources of Appleton, Wisconsin offers online behavioral health education resources and on-location presentations on topics related to mental health problems, addictions and relationship problems, and their solutions and prevention.
+Ephraim Resources of Appleton, Wisconsin offers online behavioral health education resources and on-location presentations on topics related to understanding, preventing and dealing with mental health problems, addictions and relationship problems.
 We offer our presentations to schools, workplaces, places of worship, community groups and other organizations.

 Founded in 1995 as a 501(c)(3) nonprofit charitable organization, we provided both counseling and community behavioral health education services without fees.
 After 19 years, we discontinued our counseling services and began focusing entirely on behavioral health education.

-As we dove deeper into the research, we found that the U.S. prevalence rates for many mental health, addiction and relationship problems have been slowly increasing for decades.
-Yet over the past decade, the rates of a good number of these problems have been growing in unprecedented ways, especially in children, adolescents and young adults.
-In a similar time frame, we found suicide rates have also been increasing, as have other behavior problems in families, schools, workplaces and communities across the nation and around the world.
+As we looked deeper into the research, we found that U.S. prevalence rates for many mental health, addiction and relationship problems have been slowly increasing for decades.
+Yet over the past decade, the rates for a good number of these problems have been growing in unprecedented ways, as have other behavior problems.

-As a group, we know and understand these problems and struggles from multiple perspectives.
+As a group, we view these problems and struggles from multiple perspectives.

 - As people who studied and worked in health, education, counseling, psychology and related fields and professions

-- As people who dealt with our own mental health, addiction and/or relationship problems, and are now recovering
+- As people who personally struggled with these problems, and are now recovering

-- As people who have loved ones who struggled or still struggle with behavioral health problems
+- As people who have loved ones who struggled or are struggling with behavioral health problems

 - As people who value reliable science, life experience, history, literature, theology, the arts and other diverse sources and ways of growing in knowledge and understanding of human behavior